-Just as you would if you were beginning a plait, you need to take your first section and divide it into 3 parts.
-The only difference is that you will only be taking a small portion at the front of the section as opposed to the entire section.
+Just as you would if you were beginning a plait, you need to take your first section and divide it into three parts.
+The only difference is that you will only be taking a small portion at the front of the section instead of the entire section.

 4. Begin the cornrow

 Now you’re going to begin the cornrow.
 Begin to braid the three sections as normal and then gradually add in hair from the remaining hair in the section.
-You want to continue adding hair as you braid down so that the braid is connected to your scalp.
+You want to continue adding hair as you braid down to connect the braid to your scalp.

-Making sure you have a good grip and are continuously adding in hair will ensure a good and neat cornrow.
-The technique is hard to grasp at first, but after a while, your fingers will automatically know what to do.
+Making sure you have a good grip and continuously add in hair will ensure a good and neat cornrow.
+The technique is hard to grasp at first, but your fingers will automatically know what to do after a while.

-For women, it is common for jumbo braiding hair to be added to the cornrows for length and fullness.
+It is common for jumbo braiding hair to be added to the cornrows for length and fullness for women.
 Applying cornrows takes an average of 1 hour to complete depending on the complexity of the braids.